andrezeitz/z-dentist-milestone-4/README.md

 * Press Enter to create your local clone.

 ## Credits
-* I learnd how to make dropdown menus in Models from this page [Stackoverflow](https://stackoverflow.com/questions/31130706/dropdown-in-django-model)
+* I learned how to make drop down menus in Models from this page [Stackoverflow](https://stackoverflow.com/questions/31130706/dropdown-in-django-model)
 * I use code from this card widget [Bootdey](https://www.bootdey.com/snippets/view/events-card-widget)
-* I learned how to send emails with django from this website [Blog](https://sandeepsajan0.medium.com/send-email-in-django-app-with-sendgrid-a009bf19a389)
+* I learned how to send emails with Django from this website [Blog](https://sandeepsajan0.medium.com/send-email-in-django-app-with-sendgrid-a009bf19a389)
-* I use django docs to understand more about classed based views [Django Docs](https://docs.djangoproject.com/en/3.2/topics/class-based-views/intro/)
+* I use Django docs to understand more about classed based views [Django Docs](https://docs.djangoproject.com/en/3.2/topics/class-based-views/intro/)
-* I use django docs to understand more about sending emails [Django Docs](https://docs.djangoproject.com/en/3.2/topics/email/)
+* I use Django docs to understand more about sending emails [Django Docs](https://docs.djangoproject.com/en/3.2/topics/email/)
-* I use django docs to understand more about how pagination works [Django Docs](https://docs.djangoproject.com/en/3.2/topics/pagination/)
+* I use Django docs to understand more about how pagination works [Django Docs](https://docs.djangoproject.com/en/3.2/topics/pagination/)
-* I use django docs to understand more about how to protect a page to only authentic users [Django Docs](https://docs.djangoproject.com/en/3.2/topics/auth/default/)
+* I use Django docs to understand more about how to protect a page to only authentic users [Django Docs](https://docs.djangoproject.com/en/3.2/topics/auth/default/)
-* I use the bootstrap code for collapse divs[Bootstrap](https://getbootstrap.com/docs/5.0/components/collapse/)
+* I use this bootstrap code to be able to collapse divs[Bootstrap](https://getbootstrap.com/docs/5.0/components/collapse/)